 Not to be dis-respectful but if this course is in your top 5 from around the globe I would to know where you have played.
 Yes this a decent new course and can be applauded for a number of things so far but this really will never make the top 5 even in the Dublin area, sorry.

 Moyvalley has been voted onto Golf Digest’s Ireland Top 100 for the last two years and it’s big Darren’s first layout.
 Let’s be honest, the land is not very exciting from an elevation change perspective but it was originally set up as part of the Champions Club stable.
 This is no ordinary venue, no expense has been spared both on and off the course but the credit crunch caught up with the concept and it’s now effectively a reasonably priced pay and play.
-The course is not completely inspiring but it has the best greens in Ireland and that really is saying something.
+The course is not inspiring but its greens were among the best I've seen in Ireland and that really is saying something.
 When we played here last month it was a treat, with rough swathed with tall, swaying fescue grass and simply outstanding playing surfaces, especially the greens.
 For me the back nine is the most interesting, but no holes should really be described as dull.
 A few holes are certainly more forgettable than most but for me the course really comes alive on the back nine and ends with a jaw dropping crescendo on the last.
 It was a blisteringly hot sunny day and the craic was good so I kind of enjoyed the rather surreal Moyvalley.
 If the staff can continue to maintain the truly incredible greens, then this course will remain worthy of playing.
 However if it doesn’t remain in great condition, then Moyvalley will soon become a nice but rather expensive pay and play.
-Ed